Eye Movement Desensitization and Reprocessing

 - Possible trauma or events from the past that led to the development of those specific problems

-- What behaviors the client wishes to develop and the necessary skills to get them to that desired state of mind
+- What behaviors does the client wish to develop, and what are the necessary skills to get them to that desired state of mind

 Phase Two: Preparation

-Therapists work with their clients to discuss and develop stress management skills such as breathing and meditation to help them process and deal with difficult emotions.
-This phase is also important because, in order for EMDR to work, the client needs to have a strong, trusting relationship with their clinician.
+Therapists work with clients to discuss and develop stress management skills such as breathing and meditation to help them process and deal with difficult emotions.
+This phase is also important because, for EMDR to work, the client needs to have a strong, trusting relationship with their clinician.

 Phase Three: Assessment